At the moment, ABA Senegal offers services in our therapy space in Ouakam, Dakar. Limited home and school services are also available.

 By the end of Year 4 we hope to have secured real estate in or near Dakar to build a larger space in order to expand and welcome more students (a quicker alternative would be buy a pre-existing building, depending on growth needs).
 Construction would be expected to take 1-3 years, well-underway in Year 5.

-Assuming training up to the level of BCBA is possible for francophone speakers, and assuming a Senegalese Masters degree is accepted by the BACB as secondary education, we would aim to produce 5-10 new BCBAs by Year 10.
+We aim to produce 5-10 new BCBAs by Year 10.
+At this point our veteran BCBAs will come to a decision point: Stay at ABA Senegal, or move on to disseminate ABA independently?
 Our dream is that a number of these BCBAs would wish to work in a variety of locations in Senegal, particularly outside of the urban center of Dakar.
-By Year 10 we would aim for two new centers to be in the process of development or completed.
+By Year 10 we would aim for two new centers to be in the process of development or completed, for which ABA Senegal would act as a consultancy and partial funding source.
 Additionally, we hope that several BCBAs would wish to start their own independent treatment and consulting businesses as the field grows beyond our own walls, granted a high standard to evidence-based practices via outside consultation.